25 Best Podcasts Episodes Of All Time

 "I can't really understand how this is happening," tells Marc Maron to his podcast audiences at the beginning of the episode.

 Then, you get to hear Marc Maron's random thoughts and excitement for four straight minutes.
-But no one blames him; everyone would be frightened and extremely excited if the President of the United States was to personally visit their garage for a casual chat!
+But no one blames him; everyone would be frightened and extremely excited if the President of the United States were to personally visit their garage for a casual chat!

 Marc tells his podcast listeners upfront that the main aim of the episode is just to connect with the President as a person.
 And that's exactly what happens.